-The archival material of journalist, activist and commentator, Denise Savineau, also known as Denise Moran is unusual not to say unique thanks to the particularly critical and analytical perspective she brought to bear on European colonisation in Africa.
+The archival material of journalist, activist and commentator, Denise Savineau (born Marthe Jenty and also known as Denise Moran) is unusual not to say unique thanks to the particularly critical and analytical perspective she brought to bear on European colonisation in Africa.

-While she regards her subject through a lens fashioned from a lifetime’s experience as a white European coloniser, there are glimmers of alternative perspectives and even non-European perspectives as she uses her local interpreters to cite directly from her interlocutors.
+While she regards her subject through a lens fashioned from a lifetime’s experience as a white European coloniser, there are glimmers of alternative perspectives as she uses her local interpreters to cite directly from her interlocutors.
 The following extract exemplifies this complex point of view:

 «When we discovered West Africa, it was not, either intellectually or morally-speaking, ‘uneducated’.
 Much is made of the fact that the Black people did not use writing, but for them spoken language is the conventional means of transmitting ideas.
 They could have grounds to cast a wry smile at us, given how late it was in our history that we invented the telephone».